AngelEngineering/nativescript-plugins/packages/filepicker/README.md

       this.handleFiles(pickedFiles);
     }
 ```
+<br><br>
+### Android Permissions

-> **NOTE**: To request permissions in the demo app, we use [perms plugin](https://github.com/nativescript-community/perms).
-While this is not required for all OS versions and corresponding pickers, just to be safe you should request it so user is aware.
+To request permissions in the demo app, we use the @nativescript-community [perms plugin](https://github.com/nativescript-community/perms).
+While this is not required for all OS versions and their system pickers, just to be safe you should request it so user is aware.

-> **NOTE**: Be sure to have permissions add the following lines in AndroidManifest.xml.
+Be sure to have permissions add the following lines in AndroidManifest.xml if targeting API 26+.

 ```
 <manifest ... >